tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 **[Q]** ...

 It's hard to answer that question, you know?
 It's been my entire career and some days I think it gets better and then other days I'm overwhelmed by how insurmountable the problem appears to be.
-And... there's just so much; there are the overt things we see like in the Uber case but the much more serious things that affect my day-to-day are systemic.
+And... there's just so much; there are the overt things we see like in the Uber case but the  more serious things that affect my day-to-day are systemic.

 **[Q]** ...